telerik/kendo-theme-default/README.md

 During development, the SCSS files are linted on every `commit` and built on every `push` command.
 To test the theme package against a component, link the theme in the components package.

-Upon the build, the browser-specific properties are generated through the [PostCSS autoprefixer](https://github.com/postcss/autoprefixer).
+Browser-specific properties are generated at build-time through the [PostCSS autoprefixer](https://github.com/postcss/autoprefixer).

 ### Embedding Resources

-The embedding of resources, such as images or fonts, avoids issues related to their hosting when your project consumes the theme.
+The embedding of resources, such as images or fonts, avoids hosting-related issues when your project consumes the theme.
 For more details, refer to [issue #41](https://github.com/telerik/kendo-theme-default/issues/41#issuecomment-258472183).

 To update the embedded resources in your project: